openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 }
 ```

-The script below shows a script that can be used to convert from the old format to the new one:
+The code shown below is a Python script that can be used to convert from the old format to the new one:

 ```
 import csv